Hekstra-Lab/mdtools/README.md

 python setup.py install
 ```

+Note (from Ziyuan): I have added the requirements for `openmm` and `mdtraj` in
+`setup.py` but haven't tested it.

 # Examples

 Example scripts that make use of the provided libraries will be found in the
 examples directory (Stay tuned).

+# Changelog
+* Added many utility functions in `mdtools.utils` for performing post-simulation
+analyses on crystal MD systems.
+* Support saving velocities and other data through additional reporters in
+`MDSystem.buildSimulation`.
+* Support reporting force overflows at specific atoms in `MDSystem.equilibrate`
+and `MDSystem.simulate`, which are very helpful for debugging forcefield issues
+during pilot MD simulation runs.
+* Support bulk addition of specified amount of water during `squeeze` runs and
+set target volume to reach convergence more rapidly under prior knowledge about
+system density or volume.